Please note that the Faculty Senate is in the process of setting up a committee to revise the FSU Constitution.

 The procedure for electing the President of the Faculty Senate is explained in the Bylaws of the Faculty Senate.
 The President is elected at the April meeting of the Senate, which is also the first meeting of the Senate’s annual term.
 Election is by majority vote.
 [Bylaws of the Faculty Senate Section E (1)(b), Section E (3)(a)]

 The Steering Committee annually elects a Vice Chairperson.
-[Bylaws of the Faculty Senate Section E (2)(a)] The Vice Chair serves as a liaison between the Senate and the Steering Committee, reports the opinions and actions of the Steering Committee to the Senate membership, and serves as Secretary of the Senate.
+[Bylaws of the Faculty Senate Section E (2)(a)] The Vice Chair serves as a liaison between the Senate and the Steering Committee and reports the opinions and actions of the Steering Committee to the Senate membership.
 The Vice Chair, or the Vice Chair’s designee, serves as presiding officer of the Senate in the President’s absence.
 The Vice Chair also becomes President in the event that the President is unable to complete the elected term of office.
-[Bylaws of the Faculty Senate Section E (3)(b)]
+[Bylaws of the Faculty Senate Section E (3)(b)(c)]

 The Faculty Senate meets in regular session each month during the academic year.
 The schedule of monthly meetings for each annual term of the Senate is presented for confirmation at the April meeting of the Senate, by the Steering Committee.
 The regular meetings are scheduled for Wednesdays.
 [Art.
 IV, Section D (1); Bylaws of the Faculty Senate, Section A (1)] A majority of voting members constitutes a quorum.
 [Bylaws of the Faculty Senate, Section B] The Faculty Senate Coordinator keeps the minutes of all meetings of the Faculty Senate.
 [Bylaws of the Faculty Senate Section D (2)]